renesas-rz/rzv_ai_sdk/docs/dev_guide.md

 };
 </code></pre>
                     <br>
-                    <li>The patch file and bb file to make the above changes is below.<br>
+                    <li>The patch file and bbappend file to make the above changes are below.<br>
-                        Obtain the patch file and bbappend file from the link below, Copy the them to the specified folder listed in the Path column.<br>
+                        Obtain the patch file and bbappend file from the link below, Copy them to the specified folder listed in the Path column.<br>
                         These files are for RZ/V2H AI SDK v5.20 only.
 Patch files need to be modified to suit your environment.</li>
                       <table class="mytable">
                         <tr>